• Introduction of living environment of each station

 Childcare support and educational environment

-In addition, the availability of childcare subsidies and temporary childcare systems by local governments, as well as the availability of facilities such as children's centers and libraries, also contribute to a sense of security.
+Additionally, the availability of childcare subsidies and temporary childcare systems by local governments, as well as the availability of facilities such as children's centers and libraries, also contribute to a sense of security.
 Furthermore, cities with many parks and playgrounds rich in nature have a positive impact on children's development.

-Top 10 Livable Cities Rankings (2025 Edition)
+Top 10 Livable Cities Ranking (2025 Edition)

 The 2025 edition focused on cities undergoing redevelopment, residential areas blessed with natural environments, and balanced areas popular with young people and families.

-Here, we will introduce a carefully selected list of truly livable neighborhoods in Tokyo based on the latest surveys, data from real estate websites, and the opinions of actual residents.
+Here, we will introduce a carefully selected list of truly livable neighborhoods in Tokyo, based on the latest surveys, data from real estate websites, and the opinions of actual residents.
 If you are considering moving or are having trouble choosing an area, please use this as a reference.

 No. 1: Kichijoji (Musashino City) | Culture and convenience coexist